 I know, I know.
 You’re probably thinking, “Great.
 She joined the gluten-free circus.”

 Yes and no. No, I haven’t tried it myself.
 But yes, I’ve read countless sources during my research for this article that cited studies showing a strong relationship between going gluten-free and having less musculoskeletal pain.
 Therefore, I tend to think that gluten might not be that good for the body.

 Gluten is one of those things that your body cannot really absorb.
 It is a protein found in many grains, thus in many flours as well.
 Gluten can also be found in many other food items, as it serves as a coagulant agent, something that holds things together, a sort of glue.

-Without amidon, gluten cannot dissolve in liquids.
-Add to that the fact that grains have been genetically modify to have more this and less that… and voila!
-Perfect combination for an unbreakable gluten!
+Without Amidon, gluten cannot dissolve in liquids.
+Add to that the fact that grains have been genetically modified to have more this and less that… and voila!
+The perfect combination of unbreakable gluten!

 What do you think happens to things you ingest that your body cannot process?
 Right, it is ejected out of your body.
 But here is a trickier question: what do you think your body does when it cannot absorb a protein it needs, like, say, gluten?

 Your body works harder to compensate for the lack of nutrient it is being given.
 That results in aches and pains pretty much everywhere, because our body is sending signals that it is out of balance.
 Your nerves pick up the wrong kinds of signals and… Fibro Flare.